bijay-ps/Algorithimic_Problems-Solutions/README.md

-This is an effort to solve coding challenges and alorigthm problems using Python.
+This is an effort to solve coding challenges and algorithm problems using Python.
 Main objective -
 1. To improve problem solving skills
 2. To improve understanding of data structures and algorithms